VoiceThreads in Education

 - offer an opportunity for the students' peers to critique their analysis and offer analyses of their own

-These teaching goals have worked well using presentation and posters, but in the fall of 2008 Vicki tried doing it with a new tool called "VoiceThreads" which, in a nutshell, is an online service that offers a way to post an image or video and collect audio commentary from different users.
+These teaching goals have worked well using presentation and posters, but Vicki tried doing it with a new tool called "VoiceThreads" which, in a nutshell, is an online service that offers a way to post an image or video and collect audio commentary from different users.
 In other words, the technology is a perfect fit for Vicki's pedagogical goals.

 What are the advantages of VoiceThread?

 If posters and oral presentations have worked well in the past, why make a switch to a digital technology?
 Here are a few reasons:

 - Video can be paused, re-started, re-wound, and written on

 A nice feature of VoiceThread is that anyone leaving a comment can stop or rewind the video and "draw" on it to point out a part of the image.
 These pauses and drawings are recorded as part of the video response.
 This can be extremely useful when viewing video of toddlers, who rarely pause for the camera!